 Next week I’ll be going over products that ARE worth the hype, so stay tuned for that.
 Also I received hundreds of responses from you so I’m only sharing the most common ones.

 First and foremost: not all collagen is made equal.
 Make sure you’re getting from a reputable brand that is 3rd party tested.
 In addition, collagen peptides have often been heated up to a point where they are no longer useful and pretty much just your average protein powder (collagen benefits are minimal at this point).
 If you’re going to consume collagen (which has been shown to be effective for arthritis and wound healing), you should be consuming it cold or at room temperature.
 Adding it to coffee or other hot beverages eliminates all benefits.
 Also collagen in skincare is a fraud.
 Collagen is too large a molecule to penetrate the skin so don’t even bother.

 Zero surprise this is on the list.
 By now most of you know my thoughts on Beautycounter (here, here and here) but mostly it’s just overpriced skincare, makeup and body care sold by “consultants” who for unclear reasons think they’re qualified to give people skincare advice.
 Save your money because it’s better used elsewhere.

 Charcoal has become super popular both in food and body care products.
-I’ll be honest, I don’t really believe in the “detoxifying” effects of it in body care (though I am obsessed with the charcoal Primally Pure deodorant because it actually works – verdict still out if it’s because of the charcoal).
+I’ll be honest, I don’t really believe in the “detoxifying” effects of it in body care.
 In terms of charcoal in food, it makes absolutely no sense.
 Heavy doses are charcoal are often given after a drug overdose to help remove the drugs from the intestinal tract.
 Consuming charcoal means you’re basically stripping your body of all its nutrients.
 It makes no sense.
 Stop consuming it.

 Mushroom Coffee/Four Sigmatic